 comptia a+ cable types

 Thunderbolt

-Apple first introduced Thunderbolt as a high-speed peripheral connection technology for its macOS desktop and laptop computers.
-Thunderbolt has also been adopted by various Microsoft Windows computers and motherboard makers.
+Initially introduced by Apple, Thunderbolt is a high-speed peripheral connection technology primarily used in macOS desktop and laptop computers.
+Over time, Thunderbolt has also been adopted by various Microsoft Windows computers and motherboard manufacturers.

-Thunderbolt allows external peripherals to be connected to a computer.
-Thunderbolt 1 and 2 use the Mini DisplayPort (MDP) connector, but Thunderbolt 3 uses the USB-C connector.
-Thunderbolt is also used for high-resolution video and high-speed storage, such as external drives, network-attached storage (NAS), and Redundant Array of Independent Disks (RAID).
+Thunderbolt enables the connection of external peripherals to a computer.
+Thunderbolt 1 and 2 utilize the Mini DisplayPort (MDP) connector, while Thunderbolt 3 uses the USB-C connector.
+In addition to peripheral connectivity, Thunderbolt is capable of supporting high-resolution video and high-speed storage devices, including external drives, network-attached storage (NAS), and Redundant Array of Independent Disks (RAID).

-Thunderbolt also allows peripherals to be daisy-chained.
+One of the advantages of Thunderbolt is its ability to daisy-chain peripherals.
 A cable from the computer connects to the first device in the Thunderbolt chain.
-Because there are two Thunderbolt ports on the gadget, another device can be attached to the second port, and so on.
-The display must be the last component on a Thunderbolt daisy chain if storage and display devices are intermingled.
+With two Thunderbolt ports available on the device, additional devices can be attached to the second port, and so on.
+When combining storage and display devices in a Thunderbolt daisy chain, it is important to ensure that the display is placed as the last component.

+comptia a+ cable types